frederic-perez/AmE-dictionary/data/idioms.md

 __egghead__ _slang_ A derogatory term for an intelligent, studious person.
 __elbow grease__ :four: Hard physical effort. _I tend to rely on elbow grease and hotel room sinks._
 __elbow room__ __1__ Enough space to move around an area easily. _Ugh, the mall is so crowded today that there’s hardly any elbow room at all!_ __2__ The freedom and ability to act as one wants. _Well, you’re her cabinet—if you’re worried about her having too much elbow room as student council president, you should impose limitations._
-__elephant in the room__ :three: An obvious truth or fact, especially one regarded as embarrassing or undesirable, that is being intentionally ignored or left unaddressed. _We all sat sipping our tea quietly, no one wanting to bring up the elephant in the room about Joel’s expulsion from college._
+__elephant in the room__ :four: An obvious truth or fact, especially one regarded as embarrassing or undesirable, that is being intentionally ignored or left unaddressed. _We all sat sipping our tea quietly, no one wanting to bring up the elephant in the room about Joel’s expulsion from college._
 __elevator pitch__ :two: A short sales presentation for a product/service/person/idea.
 __Elvis has left the building__ :four: Said when an event or performance has come to an end, or when someone or something has left a place, especially in a dramatic fashion.
 The phrase refers to an announcement famously made at the end of Elvis Presley concerts alerting people that he vacated the premises and no further encores would be played.
 __Elysian Fields__